Skip to main content

 07What is the difference between GMROI and inventory turnover?

-Inventory turnover only tells you how many times you sold through your stock β€” it ignores how profitable those sales were.
-You could turn inventory ten times a year and still lose money if your margins are negative.
-GMROI multiplies turnover by your gross margin %, so it rewards velocity AND profitability together.
-Turnover is one of the two ingredients of GMROI, not a substitute for it.
+Inventory turnover ignores profitability — you can turn stock ten times a year and still lose money on negative margins.
+GMROI multiplies turnover by gross margin %, so it rewards velocity AND profitability together.
+Turnover is one ingredient of GMROI, not a substitute.

 08What does a GMROI below 1.0 mean?

-A GMROI under 1.0 means the gross profit your inventory generates is less than what that inventory cost you β€” your stock isn't even recovering its own cost contribution over the period.
-It's a warning sign of overstocking, weak margins, or slow-moving products.
-If your COGS actually exceeds your revenue, gross margin is negative and GMROI can't be positive at all; that means you're selling below cost and need to fix pricing or sourcing first.
+A GMROI under 1.0 means gross profit is less than the inventory cost — your stock isn't earning its own keep.
+It warns of overstocking, weak margins, or slow movers.
+If COGS exceeds revenue, gross margin turns negative and GMROI can't be positive — fix pricing or sourcing first.

 09How do I average my inventory if I don't track an average?